X-Links Crude Oil Shares Covered Call ETN to Issue Dividend of $0.94 (NASDAQ:USOI)

-X-Links Crude Oil Shares Covered Call ETN (NASDAQ:USOI – Get Free Report) declared a dividend on Monday, October 7th, NASDAQ reports.
-Investors of record on Tuesday, October 22nd will be given a dividend of 0.9392 per share on Friday, October 25th.
-The ex-dividend date of this dividend is Tuesday, October 22nd.
+X-Links Crude Oil Shares Covered Call ETN (NASDAQ:USOI – Get Free Report) announced a dividend on Monday, October 7th, NASDAQ reports.
+Investors of record on Tuesday, October 22nd will be paid a dividend of 0.9392 per share on Friday, October 25th.
+The ex-dividend date is Tuesday, October 22nd.

 - Five stocks we like better than X-Links Crude Oil Shares Covered Call ETN